-Enrollment
+2. Enrollment

 Please take a moment to read the helpful procedures below for enrolling.
 Remember, this is a general guide, but is not intended to be comprehensive.
 Each student is individually responsible to meet deadlines and ensure they are enrolled in a minimum of 12 units every academic quarter (fall, winter, spring).
+Summer is not a regular academic quarter and does not generally require enrollment.
 Students can enroll in courses and check their study list on R'Web prior to the deadlines as outlined here: https://registrar.ucr.edu/calendar.